mvolkmann/blog/src/smalltalk/41-morphic.md

 - if the `drawOn:` method is not overridden, it will fill the morph with a light green rectangle
-- automatically clips its contents to its extent (major difference between this class and the previous two!)
+- automatically clips its contents to its extent
+  (This is a major difference between this class and the previous two.
+  Those can also clip submorphs (morphs added using the `addMorph:` method) if the implement the `clipSubmorphs` method to return `true`.)
 - display drawing artifacts (trail of left behind pixels) if anything is drawn outside of the bounding rectangle which requires clipping and the morph is dragged